 The department is also equipped with PACS (Picture Archiving and Communication System), RIS (Radiology Information System), and advanced workstations to support postgraduate training, research, and interdisciplinary collaboration.
 Regular case discussions, workshops, and hands-on training in diagnostic and interventional procedures are conducted to ensure competency and innovation in radiological practice.

-The postgraduate program in Radiodiagnosis is a three-year, competency-based curriculum designed to train future radiologists in both diagnostic and interventional imaging.
+The postgraduate program in Radiodiagnosis is a three-year course with an intake of 4 postgraduates per year.
+A competency-based curriculum has been designed to train future radiologists in both diagnostic and interventional imaging.

 Key Highlights